bgumodo/armadillo_bgu_bundle/armadillo_hl_interface/readme.md

 ### DriverInterface (driver_interface.h)
 DriverInterface currently offers 2 types of navigation:
-Simple navigation is done relative to the robot, and dosn't use move_base (hence- no collision cheking, use with care!).
+Simple navigation is done relative to the robot, and doesn't use move_base (hence- no collision checking, use with care!).
 Methods for simple navigation:
 ```
 bool drive_block(double dist, double z, double vel=0.2);